thirumalaics/2024_learning_vault/Context Engineering- Sessions & Memory.md

 		- context engineering fights this using dynamic history mutation
 			- summarization, selective pruning or other compaction strategy
 			- to preserve vital information while managing the overall token count
-	- context engineering: address the entire payload, dynamically constructing a state-aware prompt based on the user, conversation history, and external data
+	- context engineering: address the entire payload, dynamically constructing a state-aware prompt based on the ***evidential or factual information***, ***context to guide reasoning*** and ***immediate conversational information***
 		- is like giving the chef mise en place: all the ingredients prepped - high quality, all the tools, dietary needs of the customer
 		- has more tailored information that would help in responding better to the current prompt
 		- pulls relevant bits from long term memory, fetching docs using RAG and adding the outputs from tools or convo summary that were just used
+	- context to guide reasoning:
+		- system instructions that sets the personal and constraints
+		- tool schema information that provides the information on what tools are available
+		- few shot examples, curated examples that guide the model's reasoning process
+	- evidential and factual data
+		- long term memory for the user
+		- factual data retrieved using RAGs
+		- Tool outputs
+		- sub-agent outputs: the output from an agent to which a task was delegated
+		- artifacts: non textual data associated with user or session
+	- immediate conversational information:
+		- conversation history
+		- state/scratchpad: temporary, in-progress information or calculations the agent uses for its immediate reasoning process
+		- user's prompt that need to be addressed
+	- the data that is retrieved from long term memory or using RAGs are results of search for relevant information relating to the query
 	- fight against context rot has to be continuous: context management
 	- steps in context management:
 		1. fetch context: context is retrieved